 SARS-CoV2 / COVID-19 / Corona

-The situation regarding COVID-19, especially regarding vaccinations, is very dynamic.
-We try to keep ourselves and all information here up to date, but ask for your understanding that we can not guarantee the following information.
+The situation regarding COVID-19, especially on the subject of vaccinations, is still very dynamic.
+We try to keep ourselves and all information here up to date, but we ask for your understanding that we cannot assume any liability for the following information.

 Vaccination in practice

 We vaccinate on a voluntary basis.
 For this reason, we would like to point out that COVID vaccinations will be stopped in the office if there are persistent impertinent or emotionally extortionate demands or even insults towards us.
 We will do everything in our power and with all our strength to meet the vaccination wishes of all our patients as quickly as possible.